MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 > If you haven't sideloaded a Teams app before and run into issues, follow these [instructions](../build-your-first-app/build-and-run.md#5-sideload-your-app-in-teams).

 1. Press the **F5** key to launch a Teams web client.
-1. In the install dialog, select **Add for me** to install your app.
+1. In the app install dialog, select **Add for me**.
 (You could add the bot to a channel or chat, but it's less intrusive to others to test a bot in a one-on-one chat.)

 ## 7. Test your bot